 I-65/I-264 Interchange Planning Study

-The Kentucky Transportation Cabinet (KYTC) launched a planning study in fall 2019 to identify improvements to reduce congestion and improve safety at the I-65/I-264 (Watterson Expressway) interchange in Jefferson County.
-The interchange has the highest number of crashes in the Kentuckiana Regional Planning & Development Agency (KIPDA) region.
+The Kentucky Transportation Cabinet (KYTC) launched a planning study* in fall 2019 to identify improvements to reduce congestion and improve safety at the I-65/I-264 (Watterson Expressway) interchange in Jefferson County.
+The interchange has the highest number of crashes in the Kentuckiana Regional Planning & Development Agency (KIPDA) region. *In the 2020-2026 Enacted Highway Plan, only this Planning phase is funded.
+Additional funding to advance the project further will have to be secured in future Highway Plans.

 The project team has identified short-term and long-term improvement strategies to address severe congestion, unreliable travel times and safety concerns for the heavily traveled area.
 Peak traffic in the corridor creates large queues that extend into mainline I-65 and I-264, impeding traffic.